cbranch101/react-wiring-library/docSite/website/docs/basics/structure.md

         ]}
       />,
     )
-    const { todoList } = await findTodoList();
+    const {todoList} = await findTodoList()
-    serialize(todoList);
+    serialize(todoList)
   })
 })
 ```

 ## Next Steps

-With the foundation in place, now we can generate a snapshot that captures everything relevant about our component.
+With the foundation in place, we can generate a snapshot that captures
+everything interesting about `TodoList`.